 6 Tips for Saving Money on Trade Commissions

 Knowing that you want to pay less is one thing, but actually making that happen is another.
-Here are seven of the best ways you can reduce your trading fees for immediate and ongoing rewards.
+Here are six of the best ways you can reduce your trading fees for immediate and ongoing rewards.

-Find a new broker
+Find a New Broker

 The first step to reducing your broker fees is quite simply to find a trading platform with fair prices.
 It’s very easy to be won over by snazzy TV commercials or online PPC ads, but that doesn’t necessarily mean that a platform or broker is the best option to manage your portfolio and future trades.